-The Grant-in-Aid of Research, Artistry, and Scholarship program (GIA) promotes the research, scholarly, and artistic activities of faculty and supports academic excellence throughout the University.
+The Grant-in-Aid of Research, Artistry, and Scholarship program (GIA) supports the University's strategic plan MPact 2025 and academic excellence through the promotion of research, scholarly and artistic activities of faculty throughout the University.

 Grant-in-Aid funds are used to support independent research, and in most cases, are not meant to provide sole support for research activities.
-While there is no rigid maximum amount, funds are limited and we aim to support as many worthy projects as possible.
-In fiscal year 2019, 82 grants were awarded with an average award of $35,147.
+Grant requests that are significantly over the average amount may be declined so that we are able to fund more small project requests.
+In fiscal year 2021, 60 grants were awarded with an average award of $35,685.

 Grant-in-Aid has a fall and spring funding cycle during the academic year with bridge funding offered during the summer.

 Opens in late August.
 The award period begins January 1 and lasts 18 months.

 Note: A Letter of Intent is no longer required.

 - 09/20/21: Principal Investigator submits application to approvers (by 11:59 p.m.)